 • Vegetable Juice

 I use fresh raw organic turmeric in my juices and add ground black pepper in order to increase bioavailability.

 • Night time Turmeric Tea (Golden Milk)

-  Turmeric Tea is an ancient ayurvedic recipe that is loaded with anti-inflammatory goodness.
-I love to enjoy this before I go to bed as its warming, healing and wonderfully nourishing.
+Turmeric Tea is an ancient Ayurvedic recipe that is loaded with anti-inflammatory goodness.
+I love to enjoy this warming, wonderfully nourishing, gut healing drink before bed.
 I also find it’s a great way to tackle sugar cravings at night.
 There are many variations of this recipe online.
-The one I am sharing with you is the one I grew up drinking regularly at my home.
-Recipe here (links to Blog post Turmeric Tea/ Golden Milk)
+The one I am sharing with you is the one I grew up drinking at my home.
+Recipe here.

 Note – Turmeric can stain your skin/clothes but don’t let this scare you from trying it and reaping its many benefits.